 So, how do you put a good password policy in place?
 We’ve got several tips to help you set and enforce proper password management, so your data and network stay secure.

 Password Management Best Practices

-While securing your passwords might not seem as flashy as getting a next-generation firewall, it’s just as important.
+While securing your credentials might not seem as flashy as getting a next-generation firewall, it’s just as important.

 81% of company data breaches are the result of weak passwords.

 Instituting a good password policy means putting your policy for password management down on paper and ensuring your team has the right tools to carry it out.

 Get started with the following password mangement tips.

 Require Strong Passwords for Every Login

 You’d be surprised how many people still use “password” or “12345” as their login password.
 If you just let employees use any credentials they like, there’s a good chance it could be a weak link in your data security.